 An OBDII fleet tracking device also provides access to valuable diagnostics.
 Through vehicle diagnostics monitoring, managers can view engine fault codes, fuel efficiency data, and battery voltage, helping identify issues before they become costly breakdowns.

-The ability to connect compliance, performance, and maintenance data in one place makes OBD tracking a strong fit for service vehicles, delivery fleets, and light-duty operations.
+The ability to connect compliance, performance, and maintenance and emissions data in one place makes OBD tracking a strong fit for service vehicles, delivery fleets, and light-duty operations.

 A hardwired GPS device is permanently installed by connecting directly to the vehicle’s electrical system.
 This setup is hidden behind panels or under the dashboard, making it tamper-resistant and ideal for long-term deployments.